roy-kh/Sports-Betting/README.md

 **<h3>Key Features</h3>**
 - Data Source: We have gathered data from the Basketball Reference website, covering team and player statistics spanning from 2002 to 2022.
 Data used can be found in basketball_ref_scraper, data and other_scrapers folders.
-- Predictive Models: We have developed and fine-tuned four models (models.ipynb) using Scikit-Learn and TensorFlow frameworks:
+- Predictive Models: We have developed and fine-tuned four models using Scikit-Learn and TensorFlow frameworks:
   - Linear Regression
   - kNN (k-Nearest Neighbors)
   - Random Forest Regressor
   - Neural Networks
+- models.ipynb and jq_models.ipynb ran these models on different datasets, focusing on different variables while testing for the most accurate model.
 - Betting Strategies: In addition to our models, we employ advanced betting strategies such as line shopping and the Kelly Criterion for optimization.

 Requirements.txt: use the following to install the env: